-Ceramics Sculpture Workshop 3
+ART 264 Ceramics Sculpture Workshop

 A studio course of continued instruction in creating sculptural artworks using clay as the medium.
 Students will work on individual projects while learning the elements of three-dimensional composition.
 Students will also practice firing finished works.
-May be repeated for
+May be repeated for credit. $Prerequisite: ART136 \ or \ permission \ of \ instructor$

-Printmaking III
+ART 267 Printmaking III

 Printmaking in the medium of choice.
-Individualized project-oriented course, based on the student's needs and personal directions.
+Individualized projectoriented course, based on the student's needs and personal directions.
 May be repeated for credit.
-Prerequisite: ART 168 or permission of instructor

-Digital Photography II
+ART 281 Digital Photography II

 Students will develop new skills and further explore the creative and expressive side of digital photography through a variety of demonstrations, assignments, critiques, and lab work.
 Students will work independently and with direct supervision to review the features and functions of the digital camera and the digital lab and then to move ahead to develop a personal and professional style while mastering a wide range of practical photographic techniques, all of which will be evidenced by both digital and hard-copy portfolios.
 Students must own their own digital single lens reflex or "Prosumer" digital camera, must have their own storage media, purchase their own paper and other devices and accessories as they are needed.
 Prerequisite: ART 141, Photography I, and DGA 111, Introduction to Computer Graphics or permission of instructor or program coordinator

-Portfolio Preparation
+ART 289 Portfolio Preparation

 The purpose of this course is to prepare a portfolio of the student's artwork which will stress the individual's career and/or education goals.
 Students will develop a professional portfolio directed at transfer, professional placement on a career track or gaining gallery representation.
 Students will also prepare a resume and develop the skills needed when one is being interviewed.
 Prerequisite: Approval of the program coordinator

-Internship in Art I
+ART 293 Internship in Art I

 This course gives the student the opportunity to work and learn in a professional setting.
 For each credit earned the student will spend 40 hours under supervision in an approved design or art studio.
-In addition, attendance at a biweekly seminar at the college is required.
+In addition, attendance at a bi-weekly seminar at the college is required.
 The student will be expected to gain a working knowledge of the structure, goals and practices of the studio.
 Prerequisite: Approval of the program coordinator

-Internship in Art II
+ART 294 Internship in Art II

 This is a course which enables the student to continue to work and learn in a professional setting.
 The student can increase her/his skills level by continuing their ART 293 placement.
 The student may choose instead to work/study in a setting that is different from their initial ART 293 experience.
 For each credit earned, the student will spend 40 hours under supervision in an approved design or art studio.
-In addition, attendance at a biweekly seminar at the college is required.
+In addition, attendance at a bi-weekly seminar at the college is required.
 The student will be expected to gain a working knowledge of the structure, goals and practices of the studio.
+Prerequisite: ART 293

-Advanced Studio
+ART 296 Advanced Studio